zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 		- And it's a **huge open creative area** that we've now entered into now that we have this web3 and these ownerships, these NFTs.
 	- ## Fungible tokens and bonding
 		- The **nodes that are unequal are going to start being able to see and understand, and then demand compensation for their participation in you network** in ways that they haven't been able to in the past.
 I mean, think about shares.
 20 years ago, if you were living in Europe, most employees didn't even ask for shares.
-		- **The same thing is going to happen with tokens and with NFTs**, Non-fungible Tokens in the future with all of your nodes expecting to get compensated for the value they bring to your network.
-So it's going to require software spreadsheets thinking it's going to require different mindset from founders to manage in this new environment as everything gets revealed as a network, and we have ways of measuring and compensating people for the value they bring to those networks.
+		- **The same thing is going to happen with tokens and with NFTs**, Non-fungible Tokens in the future with *all of your nodes expecting to get compensated for the value they bring to your network.* So it's going to require software spreadsheets thinking it's going to require different mindset from founders to manage in this new environment as everything gets revealed as a network, and *we have ways of measuring and compensating people for the value they bring to those networks.*
+	- ## Incentives
+		- Charlie Munger says, "Show me the incentives and I'll show you the outcome."
+I just think that's incomplete.
+We are going to be subject to **overcompensating, or over-indexing if you will, on incentive models.**
+		-